Renaissance sackbuts

 Model in Historic, in A 466 Hz key, with hinge, without tuning slide

-The sackbut of Anton Schnitzer the Elder is one of the oldest surviving trombones.
+After Anton Schnitzer the Elder, Nuremberg 1579 Original: Accademia Filarmonica, Verona The trombone by Anton Schnitzer the Elder is one of the oldest surviving trombones.
 It is of particular importance.
 The original is now in the Accademia Filarmonica in Verona and was studied in detail as part of Hannes Vereecke’s dissertation.
 In this context, Rainer Egger measured the acoustic and geometric properties and crafted an authentic replica.
 This includes the lavish ornamentation, which was accurately reproduced via castings of the bracing patterns.
-All these premises allow us to offer an utmost accurate copy of this significant instrument of trombone history today.
+All this means that we can now offer a very accurate copy of this important instrument in the history of the trombone.
+An article by Hannes Vereecke on the Schnitzer sackbut

-- Key in A 466 Hz (equivalent to Bb 440 Hz)
+• Key in A 466 Hz (equivalent to Bb 440 Hz)

-- Bore: 10.0/10.5 mm
+• Bore: 10.0/10.5 mm

-- Bell diameter: 100 mm
+• Bell diameter: 100 mm

 Bass trombone